LSSTDESC/CLCosmo_Sim/README.md

 ## Extraction of redMaPPer cluster catalog
 - `run_extract_cluster_catalog_redMaPPer.py`: extract catalog of redMaPPer clusters (position, richness, redshift), and their member galaxies (position, redshifts).
 ## cosmoDC2: Extraction of galaxy catalogs behind redMaPPer clusters
-- `_config_extract_sources_in_cosmoDC2.py`: configuration file for source extraction in cosmoDC2
+- `_config_extract_sources_in_cosmoDC2.py`: configuration file for source extraction in cosmoDC2, only the source selection.
+The chosen source selection is based on the photometric redshift PDF, such as a galaxy is chosen as a source if

+$$
+\langle z\rangle_s > z_l + 0.2\hspace{0.5cm} \mathrm{and}\hspace{0.5cm} P(z_s > z_l) = \int_{z_{\rm cl}}^{\rm +\infty} dz_{\rm gal}p_{\rm photoz}(z_{\rm gal})> 0.8
+$$
-- `_utils_extract_sources_in_cosmoDC2.py` : functions to extract galaxy data using GCRcatalogs in the cosmoDC2 photoz-addons, and "truth" quantities using Qserv queries
+- `_utils_extract_sources_in_cosmoDC2.py` : functions to extract galaxy data using GCRcatalogs in the cosmoDC2 photoz-addons, and "truth" quantities using Qserv queries.
 - `_utils_photometric_redshifts.py` : functions.
-From photometric probability density functions, compute mean redshift, mean critical surface mass density for each galaxy
+From photometric probability density functions, compute mean redshift, mean critical surface mass density for each galaxy.
 - `run_extract_sources_in_cosmoDC2.py` : module to extract background galaxy catalogs for each redMaPPer cluster, with photozs, each one saved in a pickle file.
 Individual catalogs can also not be saved, and lensing profiles directly computed.
-The source selection is

-$$
-\langle z\rangle_s > z_l + 0.2\hspace{0.5cm} \mathrm{and}\hspace{0.5cm} P(z_s > z_l) = \int_{z_{\rm cl}}^{\rm +\infty} dz_{\rm gal}p_{\rm photoz}(z_{\rm gal})> 0.8
-$$

 # Estimation of stacked excess surface mass density profiles arround redMaPPer clusters